apache/spark/docs/mllib-statistics.md

 val data: RDD[Double] = ... // an RDD of sample data

-// run a KS test for the sample versus a standard normal distribution val ksTestResult = Statistics.ksTest(data, "norm", 0, 1) println(ksTestResult) // summary of the test including the p-value, test statistic,
+// run a KS test for the sample versus a standard normal distribution val ksTestResult = Statistics.kolmogorovSmirnovTest(data, "norm", 0, 1) println(ksTestResult) // summary of the test including the p-value, test statistic,
                       // and null hypothesis
                       // if our p-value indicates significance, we can reject the null hypothesis

-// perform a KS test using a cumulative distribution function of our making val myCDF: Double => Double = ... val ksTestResult = Statistics.ksTest(data, myCDF)
+// perform a KS test using a cumulative distribution function of our making val myCDF: Double => Double = ... val ksTestResult = Statistics.kolmogorovSmirnovTest(data, myCDF)
 {% endhighlight %}
 </div>
 </div>